infinity0/msg-notes/causal/04-state.rst

 that merge(pre(m)) does not throw an exception.
 This enforces the transitive reduction property, as promised in the first chapter.

-Note: certain extreme history graphs can cause our recursive definition for ``merge`` to stack overflow.
-It is possible to implement ``merge`` iteratively, but recursion from ``mergeU`` back to ``merge`` forces such an implementation to be very complex and hard to understand.
+Certain extreme history graphs can cause our recursive ``merge`` to stack overflow.
+It is possible to implement ``merge`` iteratively, but the non-tail recursion from ``mergeU`` back to ``merge`` forces such an implementation to be very complex and hard to understand.
 A better solution is to simply add an LRU cache to ``merge``.
-This is sufficient to prevent overflow, as long as we run the aforementioned merge(pre(m)) check for every incoming message.
+This is sufficient to prevent overflow, as long as we run the aforementioned merge(pre(m)) check for every accepted message.

 To summarise, if we fulfill the following requirements: